Forminière: Foundation and part-nationalization (1906-1908)

-In the early years of the 20th century the Congo Free State propaganda war persuaded Leopold II of Belgium that he might not be able to keep personal ownership of the Congo Free State for much longer, so that he attempted to secure continued economic benefit from it by creating three companies that would control the territory's principal resources: the Union Minière du Haut-Katanga (UMHK), Compagnie du chemin de fer du bas-Congo au Katanga (BCK), and Forminière.
-These were established in the fall of 1906 with advice from Jean Jadot and Hubert Droogmans, respectively with initial capital of 10 million, 2 million, and 3.5 million Belgian francs.
-The Forminière's capital, initially divided into 7,000 shares, was initially held by Leopold's Foundation of the Crown and Congo Free State (58 percent); a group of American investors led by Thomas Fortune Ryan and Daniel Guggenheim (25 percent); and a group of Belgian investors led by the Société Générale de Belgique (17 percent).
+In the early years of the 20th century, the Congo Free State propaganda war persuaded Leopold II of Belgium that he might not be able to keep personal ownership of the Congo Free State for much longer.
+In response, he attempted to secure continued economic benefit from it by creating three companies that would control the territory's principal resources.

+The so-called "companies of 1906" were the Union Minière du Haut-Katanga (UMHK), Compagnie du chemin de fer du bas-Congo au Katanga (BCK), and Forminière.
+All three were established in the fall of 1906 with advice from Jean Jadot and Hubert Droogmans, respectively with initial capital of 10 million, 2 million, and 3.5 million Belgian francs.
+The Forminière's capital, initially divided into 7,000 shares, was initially held by the Congo Free State (50 percent); Leopold's Foundation (8 percent); a group of American investors led by Thomas Fortune Ryan and Daniel Guggenheim (25 percent); and a group of Belgian investors led by the Société Générale de Belgique (SGB, 17 percent).
+This made Forminière an unusual case for that era of a colonial company that was directly state-controlled, even though that state was itself still private property of Leopold.

 Leopold's plans were thwarted when the Free State was taken over by the Belgian Government in 1908, however, as he was not allowed to keep the Foundation of the Crown for himself.
 Instead, the Foundation was terminated, and its assets and liabilities were directly assumed by the Belgian state.
 The Belgian state thus retained a 55-percent ownership stake in the Forminière.

+Diamond mining in Colonial Congo

 In 1907, Forminière prospectors collected samples near Tshikapa which were found two years later to contain a diamond, creating the basis for the company's successful development diamond mining in Kasai.
-Subesequent prospection in 1911 indicated a significant quantity of diamonds, on which basis the Forminière more than doubled its capital to 16,000 shares.
-In 1918, Forminière discovered a second major site for diamond extraction at Bakwanga.
-For the length of its existence until 1961, Forminière kept a monopoly on diamond production in Kasai.
+Subsequent prospection in 1911 indicated a significant quantity of diamonds, on which basis the Forminière more than doubled its capital to 16,000 shares.
+Its headcount in Kasai grew rapidly, from several hundred in 1913 to about 7,000 in 1919, 10,000 in 1921, 20,000 in 1924, and 25,000 in 1929.
+That made Forminière the largest employer in the entire Belgian Congo in the 1920s.

+The above numbers included staff that Forminière employed for its own mines in Tshikapa, but also for mines it operated under contract from other Belgian companies.
+Despite not being majority-owned by the SGB, Forminière was widely viewed as part of the SGB-group of related companies that dominated economic activity in the Belgian Congo.
+Those companies in the group that held diamond mining rights outsourced all operations to Forminière to reap industrial synergies.
+They were: